olemoudi/olemoudi.github.io/_posts/2020-03-23-can-facebook-read-whatsapp.md

 ## [Additional Relevant Information on the Security of your Chats](#plus)

-Beyond mere E2EE technical or legal topics, there are other aspects to understand in order to get the full picture of what affect the privacy of the WhatsApp platform.
+Beyond mere E2EE technical or legal topics, there are other aspects to understand in order to get the full picture of what could affect the privacy of the WhatsApp platform.

 <a name="bugs"></a>